Weak and strong expansions of the generalized q-deformed coherent states approximate eigenfunctions and its resolution of unity: Conclusion

 \section{Conclusion}

-Although the $q$-deformed CS play an important role in theoretical and mathematical physics, the resolution of their eigenvalues equation, as far as we known, still remain practically unexplored and received much less attention, hence the purpose of this study.\\ In our treatment, we have taken a weak deformed version of $q$-boson annihilation operator in order to solve the eigenvalues equation for the generalized $q$-deformed CS.
-With the help of change of function, this equation was transformed into Riccati equation where under some integrability restrictions of its coefficients, the eigenfunctions $\mathbf{\Lambda}^{(-)}_s(x)$ as well as their associated eigenvalues $\lambda_s$ are obtained from this construction.
-We have also studied the question of interpreting $\mathbf{\Lambda}^{(-)}_s(x)$ using the property that $s$ is smaller than 1.
-It turned out that the perturbation theory of the first-order, with small number of $q$-deformed CS basis, can be considered as an alternative approach for describing $\mathbf{\Lambda}^{(-)}_s(x)$.\\ Finally, we have shown that the simple and explicit form of the deduced $q$-deformed CS has enabled us to establish the relation of resolution of unity by means of a particular measure, the elliptic Jacobi $\vartheta_3$-function, on the unit circle which seems to be especially suited for this problem in order to bring out the nature of the space of functions.
+In this paper, we have established a new expansion formulas in the cases of weak- and strong-behavior limits for the generalized $q$-deformed HO in order to solve the eigenvalue equation of BG CS.
+We started by applying a weak-behavior to our system up to the first order, and solving the Riccati differential equation, allowed us to deduce the weak expansions of the generalized $q$-deformed HO CS as well as their associated weak-eigenvalues.
+In the sequel, we have performed the resummation of the deduced results, using VPT, in order to describe our system in the strong-behavior limit.
+The corresponding strong $q$-deformed HO CS and their appropriate strong-eigenvalue expansions are obtained.\\ Finally, we have shown that the simple and explicit form of the deduced $q$-deformed HO CS has enabled us to establish the relation of resolution of unity by means of a particular measure, the elliptic Jacobi $\vartheta_3$-function, on the unit circle which seems to be especially suited for this problem in order to bring out the nature of the space of functions.